As we approach autumn, we wanted to take a moment to look back at some of the remarkable books we’ve published so far this year.

 by Stella Duffy

-'Lullaby Beach explores familial legacy, generational secrets and the effects of long-lasting trauma with a distinct tenderness' NEW STATESMAN
+'Explores familial legacy, generational secrets and the effects of long-lasting trauma with a distinct tenderness' New Statesman

 by C Pam Zhang